josedddd1234/Pass_Please/README.md

 In the following image, it is seen how the ESP32 CAM is introduced in the model
 <img width="531" height="576" alt="image" src="https://github.com/user-attachments/assets/5b87268a-d65a-4cbb-9a2d-488bea2d1890" />

+##CNN FUNCTION
+I made a CNN using tensorslow with three outputs (red light, green light and no traffic light).
+The results are good, but the foto needs to be really close for it to work.
+The model and the two scripts used are in the folder scripts.
+Here is an example